Yes, that's really Mickey Rooney under the buck teeth and Hirohito glasses.

 - The film version of Cloud Atlas both plays the trope straight and inverts it: the story consists of six segments in different time periods, with actors playing multiple roles implied to be reincarnations of each other.
 One of the segments takes place in 22nd-century "Neo-Seoul", in which various non-Asian actors play Koreans (most prominently Jim Sturgess, James D'Arcy and Hugo Weaving, who are white).
 Inverted by Doona Bae (who is Korean) and Xun Zhou (who is Chinese) appearing as different nationalities in other segments.

-- The shockfest Hanger had a Down Syndrome-afflicted Asian character portrayed by a Caucasian man in yellowface.
+- The shockfest Hanger had a Asian character with Down Syndrome portrayed by a Caucasian man in yellowface.

 - Most of the Chinese villains (especially the prominent ones) in Battle Beneath the Earth are played by Caucasian actors◊.